Xunnamius/strongbox3/README.md

    state after our attack, plausibly avoiding detection entirely.

 #### Experimental Setup
+Ensure a python environment is configured.
+Run `./exp1.sh`.

+Or, to run it all manually (can set env DEBUG_MODE=1 for sb3 to enable ptvsd):

-Python environment configured.
-Run python script `sb3.py path/to/mount/point`.
+1. Run python script `./sb3.py path/to/mount/point`
-Then run `exp1.py path/to/mount/point `.
+2. Run `tree path/to/mount/point` if you want to see what the fake filesystem looks like
+3. Run `./exp1.py path/to/mount/point `
+4. Run ``umount `realpath path/to/mount/point` `` to unmount the fake filesystem

 #### AES-XTS Vulnerability Experiment